 Decided to proclaim 21 June the International Day of Yoga.

 A global record of the largest yoga class was made on the occasion of the first International Yoga Day on 21 June 2015.
 According to Narendra Modi, the purpose behind designating June 21 for International Yoga Day is that this is the longest day of the year in the mass northern hemisphere.
 Despite being of Indian origin, Yoga practice catches fame throughout the world in current times and almost all kinds of people like to enjoy what yoga offers.
-Yoga is no longer a local practice of India rather a universally acknowledged exercise to improve physical cum mental health.
+Yoga is no longer a local practice in India rather a universally acknowledged exercise to improve physical cum mental health.

 International Yoga Day Celebrations and Activities